UCSB-AMPLab/telar/README.md

 ### Content Management Options

-Telar offers two ways to manage your narrative content:
+Telar offers two ways to weave your materials together:

 #### Google Sheets (Recommended)
 Manage content through a familiar spreadsheet interface.
 Ideal for teams and most users.
 Simply configure two URLs in `_config.yml` and the system automatically fetches your content.
 See the `google_sheets` section in [`_config.yml`](_config.yml) for setup instructions, or [`docs/google_sheets_integration/README.md`](docs/google_sheets_integration/README.md) for local development.